devopsgroup-io/vagrant-digitalocean/README.md

     * A boolean flag indicating whether to enable IPv6
 - `provider.region`
     * A string representing the region to create the new Droplet in.
 It defaults to `nyc2`.
 List available regions with the `vagrant digitalocean-list regions $DIGITAL_OCEAN_TOKEN` command.
+- `provider.floating_ip`
+    * Automatically assigns a DigitalOcean [Floating IP](https://www.digitalocean.com/docs/networking/floating-ips/) to a Droplet after it is created.
 - `provider.size`
     * A string representing the size to use when creating a new Droplet (e.g. `1gb`).
 It defaults to `512mb`.
 List available sizes with the `vagrant digitalocean-list sizes $DIGITAL_OCEAN_TOKEN` command.
 - `provider.private_networking`